awsdocs/aws-dms-user-guide/doc_source/CHAP_Troubleshooting.md

 ### Pulling Data from Views<a name="CHAP_Troubleshooting.Oracle.Views"></a>

+You can pull data once from a view; you cannot use it for ongoing replication\.
 To be able to extract data from views, you must add the following code to the **Extra connection attributes** in the **Advanced** section of the Oracle source endpoint\.
 Note that when you extract data from a view, the view is shown as a table on the target schema\.

 ```
 exposeViews=true